 Red bourbon | Shade dried | Bufcoffee | Slow drying

 Bufcoffee is a business run by the Muhirwa family, which has a poignant history.
-The father was killed during the Rwandan genocide but his wife and two children (Samuel and Benjamin) survived.
+The father was killed during the Rwandan genocide but his wife and two children (Samuel and Aloys) survived.
 With help from the US, the family decided to learn the coffee trade.
 They began by buying a washing station, then started processing coffee for small farmers.

 The mother still sits at the head of the company today.
-Samuel and Benjamin have invested fully in the company to improve coffee quality.
+Samuel and Aloys have invested fully in the company to improve coffee quality.
 They possess an impressive wet-processing expertise.
 Bufcoffee has also just invested in a drying mill, so they are now fully independent in terms of coffee processing.

 Our partnership with Bufcoffee is becoming gradually stronger.
 We have created various ranges and coffees together, as with many of our partners.
 All come from their main washing station: Remera.